mebiusashan/beaker/README.md

 # Beaker

-Beaker is a sample blog system.
+Beaker is a simple blog system.

 ## Platforms